LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ### 4.2 Phase 1: Points-based Ranking Games

 - Each team will play against every other team once
-- Games will be scheduled by Staff in consultation with Captains' Council
+- Games will be scheduled by Staff in consultation with the Captains' Council
 - Games will be played on designated days and times
 - Points will be accumulated based on points scored in matches with a maximum of 100 points per match
-- Winners will gain additional 50 points
+- Winners will gain an additional 50 points
 - Rankings will be determined by the total points a team has earned during Phase 1
 - In case of a tie in total points, the following tiebreakers will be applied in order:
   1. Total number of wins